 How about these choices?

 These frames repeats the copper-red now in the hair, so effective at intensifying eye colour.
 There are no hard horizontal lines to diminish a large round eye.
 There are no hard lines or corners at all.

 Great shade of copper.
 Softened frame shape.
 A little groovy chic with the upward flare of the corners, a nice soft flowing curved line (the Summer element integrated! coincidence?
 I think not).
 Not heavy at the temples.
 Unobtrusive but elegant, delicate but strong, an addition to the woman rather than a fight for attention.

 In our model’s own words

-Anyone who has experienced a Colour Analysis learns that looking your most beautiful and genuine is not about what you do or don’t spend.
-It is about what you do or don’t buy.
+Anyone who has experienced a Colour Analysis learns that looking your most beautiful and genuine is not about what you do or do not spend.
+It is about what you do or do not buy.

 My friend is a writer and an eloquent communicator.
 She sent me these thoughts (you can read her comments in full on the Testimonials page):